 My interest in gem carving started in December, 1994, when I saw a picture of Michael Dyber’s winning entry in the 25th German Awards for Jewelry & Precious Gems in Idar-Oberstein, a 55.65-ct ametrine featuring his signature concave facets, “Dyber Optic Dishes.”
 I was in awe of what he had done.
 For a year and a half, I tried to figure out how he had accomplished this.

-I want to share what I’ve learned …
+I want to share what I’ve learned about optical dish …

 This is a Premium Article.
 Please become a member to read this entire article and gain access to hundreds more like it.